FLOSSBoxIN/FeedMe/doc/en/qa.md

 A:It may be a problem, you can try clearing the cache, and then re-sync.

 ### Q: Difference between `Sync` and `Refresh`.
 A:`Sync` will synchronize all you feeds, and including download images and web pages.
-But `Refresh` just triger by pull down the article list.
+But `Refresh` just trigger by pull down the article list.
 So it just synchronize the current category/feed.
 Of course if the current list is all items, it will synchronize all your feeds.
 And `Refresh` won't download images and web pages.

 # Subscribe
 ### Q:Where can I add new subscription?
-A:You can find a subscrib menu in `feed list` -> `Subscription`.
+A:You can find a subscribe menu in `feed list` -> `Subscription`.
 And then you can search feed by title or url.

 # View
 ### Q:How can I enable split action bar & side navigation bar?